IntroCSCI/colorvisionproject-Arthur4017/README.md

 (intended funtion)
 -read user input file
 -identify colors by nex number
--tell the user if there is a high red value
+-tell the user if there are red colors present within the file entered

 ### v0.2 Updates

-The program can now read in a file and successfully pull potential hex color values out of the document and place them in a substring.
+The program can now read in a file and successfully pull potential hex color values out of the document and place them in a vector.

 The program can also successfully test a value to determine whether or not the series of characters in the string represents a hex color number.